 Every neon sign you have ever seen has been hand bent by a skilled artisan.
 Neon lighting was discovered in 1898 at University College London by British scientists William Ramsay and Morris W Travers.
 Georges Claude, a French engineer and inventor, introduced neon lighting to France in 1910, and it became increasingly popular by the 1920s, by which time it was also gaining popularity in the United States.

 The main centre for neon production in the UK has been West Yorkshire, where at one time there were around two dozen workshops – but now about six or seven.
 Oldham Signs in Leeds was the largest neon fabricator in Europe at one point.
 Its neon department closed in 1994 and its makers were displaced to either set up their own workshops or leave the industry, though the company continued to supply general signage till 2003.
 Another large national maker was Pearce signs, whose last neon workshop closed in the 1990s.

 Glass tubes are bent using heat and skilled manipulation.
-A metal electrode is fitted at each end filled with one of a number of gases at low pressure.
-An electric current ionizes the gas in the tube, causing it to emit coloured light.
+A metal electrode is fitted at each end filled with one of a number of inert noble gases at low pressure.
+An electric charge ionizes the gas in the tube, causing it to emit coloured light.

 Issues affecting the viability of the craft

-- Unlike in the USA and the rest of Europe, neon has suffered a negative reputation as being associated with unreputable establishments.
-However, this is now changing with a new fashion for the vintage, analogue and handmade.
+- Unlike in the USA and the rest of Europe, neon has suffered a negative reputation as being associated with disreputable establishments.
+However, has now changed with a new fashion for the vintage, analogue and handmade.

 - The three or four polytechnic courses that used to run neon related courses were all shut down in the 1990s and the courses have not been replaced.
-Training is now much more sporadic and depends of the availability and inclination of individual makers to pass on their skills.
+Training is now much more sporadic and depends on the availability and inclination of individual makers to pass on their skills.

 - Many practitioners have been reluctant to pass on their skills due to the fear that they are setting up competitors and losing their own competitive advantage, though there are notable exceptions who are happy to pass on their skills openly.